Achyranthes splendens var. splendens

 - Maui

-Additional Growth Environment Information
+Additional Habitat Information

 Mostly found in low elevation habitats (open, dry forests to rocky slopes) except on Maui where they can be found at over 1600 ft.

-Special Notes and Information
+Special Features and Information

-This is an endangered species belonging to the Amaranth family (Amaranthaceae).
-Other native Hawaiian family members include two other species in the same genus with one very likely extinct; a rare and little known amaranth (Amaranthus brownii) from Nīhoa (Moku Manu); ʻāweoweo (Chenopodium oahuense); and several species of pāpala (Charpentiera spp.) and kuluʻī (Nototrichium spp.).
+Other native Hawaiian family members include two other species in the same genus with one very likely extinct; a rare and little known amaranth (Amaranthus brownii) from Nīhoa (Moku Manu), ʻāweoweo (Chenopodium oahuense), and several species of pāpala (Charpentiera spp.) and kuluʻī (Nototrichium spp.).

 The variety differences in Achyranthes splendens is based on flower and leaf variation.